FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/Using_APIs/Using_CFT_services_in_C/_index.md

     "linkTitle": "Using Transfer CFT services in C", "weight": "290"
-}This section begins with this topic which provides information about using the {{< TransferCFT/componentshortname  >}} services in C language.
+}This section begins with this topic which provides information about using the Transfer CFT{{< TransferCFT/componentshortname  >}} services in C language.
 It also contains topics that describe how to use the following services in
 C language.

 This page describes the Transfer
 CFT programming interface.
-The programming interface is implemented by the calling application module link, with the {{< TransferCFT/componentshortname  >}} interface function modules.
+The programming interface is implemented by the calling application module link, with the Transfer CFT{{< TransferCFT/componentshortname  >}} interface function modules.

 The library of object modules supplied provides everything the programmer can requires.
-This library also contains the file cftapi.h to be included in the application using the {{< TransferCFT/componentshortname  >}} programming interfaces.
+This library also contains the file cftapi.h to be included in the application using the Transfer CFT{{< TransferCFT/componentshortname  >}} programming interfaces.

 <span id="Call_Syntax"></span>